Monkey Bread With Vanilla Glaze

 -

-Drizzle the warm monkey bread with the glaze, letting it drip into the crevices for that bakery-window shine.
+Drizzle the warm monkey bread generously with the vanilla glaze, letting it run into the cracks and crevices.

 Substitutions